-The villages that came to comprise central Vancouver were incorporated as a city in 1886, just a few months after the Victorian codification of Britain's anti-sodomy laws.
+A Modern History and Landscape Ecology of Homosexual Social Spaces in the West End rated as a city in 1886, just a few months after the Victorian codification of Britain's anti-sodomy laws.
 "The Terminal City" was a highly divided, working-class city with northwestern Europeans in largely white enclaves on the two peninsulas (which included the West End) on the west side of the city and the more multicultural Eastside supporting an often transient working-class culture (McDonald 1996, 57) that, until well into the twentieth century, was overwhelmingly male.
-Soon after Vancouver's incorporation, recurring race riots established an initial racial line running north to south, with northwestern Europeans on the west side of Carroll Street, Construction of the West End began adjacent to recently protected Stanley Park, Relatively far from Chinatown, the West End was to be the middle-class enclave on what many envisioned as a white peninsula.
+Soon after Vancouver's incorporation, recurring race riots established an initial racial line running north to south, with northwestern Europeans on the west side of Carroll Street.
+Construction of the West End began adjacent to recently protected Stanley Park.
+Relatively far from Chinatown, the West End was to be the middle-class enclave on what many envisioned as a white peninsula.
 However, Stanley Park still had one Native village, whose residents had no intention of moving.
 The efforts to depopulate Stanley Park would provide opportunities for the formation of a culture of public sex that could not be practically controlled by the often underfunded city police.
 And as Vancouver further industrialized in subsequent decades, the West End also became an attractive area in which to relax because it had the least polluted air and beaches in the city.

-The aboriginal landscape ecology of the West End was marked by the high-contrast ends of land and sea, with fragments of more mature and denser forest set in a matrix of beach and culturally modified vegetation.
-The hand and horse logging that took place in the mid-nineteenth century widened and transformed that aboriginal matrix.
+The villages that came to comprise central Vancouver were incorpowidened and transformed that aboriginal matrix.
 The modern homosexual male genesis in the West End in the early decades of the twentieth century was along a frontier, a high-contrast ecotone, of forest and houses that secondarily exploited the edges between the denser vegetation, which was often used for sex, and the more open areas in which there were trails that were used for cruising and other socializing.
 But the West End was not entirely immune to the growing movement to police homosexuality.
 "The definition of a sex crime in the late Victoria and Edwardian era in Canada knew no boundaries" (Chapman 1986, 277).
 It was during the construction of the fine houses that were to dominate the first seventy years of the West End that the notion of a male homosexual identity as a specter and even a threat to imperial society was imported from London after public opinion was solidified by news of the Oscar Wilde trials.
-This early notion of homosexual orientation in British Columbia was associated with the middle and upper classes well into the twentieth century (Waugh 1996, 290), with violence and perversion associated culturally with the male working class, So as a middle-class, seaside enclave, the West End was a relatively easy landscape for visual contact between homosexual males and for camouflage of minority orientations and public sexual acts.
+This early notion of homosexual orientation in British Columbia was associ- 6bb8b35 ated with the middle and upper classes well into the twentieth century (Waugh 1996, 290), with violence and perversion associated culturally with the male working class.
+So as a middle-class, seaside enclave, the West End was a relatively easy landscape for visual contact between homosexual males and for camouflage of minority orientations and public sexual acts.